kaleungting/friends_study/interview_questions/general/projects.md

         - google firebase authentication - created the whole userAuth on Rater, but learned how to recreate something super quickly using a new technology

     cons:
-    why: it was a project i took on outside of appacademy to pursuit more advance technology and coding practice, to learn modern react technology such as react hooks, selectors, styled components benefits of react hooks - readability and reusability (it makes code more dry and worry less about the different lifecycle of a component) benefits of selectors - it memoizes mapStateToProps, so it doesn't recomputes every time a state that doesn't involve them changes. it optimizes the project
+    why: it was a project i took on outside of appacademy to pursue more advance technology and coding practice, to learn modern react technology such as react hooks, selectors, styled components benefits of react hooks - readability and reusability (it makes code more dry and worry less about the different lifecycle of a component) benefits of selectors - it memoizes mapStateToProps, so it doesn't recomputes every time a state that doesn't involve them changes. it optimizes the project
             - i could have benefitted from learning this earlier during my Fullstack Yelp Project, since i dont think it's fully optimize and i have a huge database of restaurants/reviews stored in it.